Quantitative Propagation of Chaos for 2D Viscous Vortex Model with General Circulations on the Whole Space: Sharp Logarithmic Growth Estimates

 \subsection{Grigor'yan Parabolic Maximum Principle}

 We borrow the following version of Grigor'yan parabolic maximum principle from \cite[Theorem 11.9]{grigoryan2009heat}.
 This result is originally designed to obtain the uniqueness of the bounded solution to the Cauchy problem, which helps to prove the stochastic completeness of weighted manifolds.
-We refer the proof of Theorem \ref{gri} and some related discussions to \cite{grigor2006heat,grigoryan2009heat}. \begin{thm}[Grigor'yan] Let $(M,g,e^f\ud V)$ be a complete weighted manifold, and let $F(x,t)$ be a solution of
+We refer to \cite{grigor2006heat,grigoryan2009heat} for the proof of Theorem \ref{gri} and some related discussions.